Hao-Laboratory/SRM-SIM/README.md

 The folder 'data' includes the raw simulated and experimental images.

-The folder 'functions' includes the necessary subroutine;
+The folder 'functions' includes the necessary subroutine.

-The folder 'Simulations' includes the codes and results for simulation;
+The folder 'Simulations' includes the codes and results for simulation.

 'SRM_SIM_CPU.m' is the main algorithm to reconstruct a image in the CPU environment.